Refresh-Platform/refresh-interview-exercise/README.md

-# Task Traverser - Full Stack Todo App
+# Refresh Todo - Full Stack Interview Exercise

 ## Overview

-Task Traverser is a robust full-stack web application built with React.js, Express.js, Node.js, and PostgreSQL as the database.
-It serves as a powerful task management system, providing users with the ability to create, update, and delete tasks seamlessly.
-This README.md provides a comprehensive guide to set up, run, and contribute to the project.
+Refresh Todo is a full-stack web application built with React.js, Express.js, Node.js, and PostgreSQL as the database.
+We use it at Refresh as part of our technical interview process for Full Stack Software Engineer candidates.

 ## Features